What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 What's Included — and What Isn't

-Understanding exactly what the charter price covers is essential for budgeting accurately.
-Here is a clear breakdown for this specific Lagoon 46 charter.
+Understanding exactly what the charter price covers is essential for accurate budgeting.
+Here is a clear breakdown.

 - The boat — Lagoon 46, 4 double cabins en-suite